RobertFoss79/diet_tracker/README.md

 Run the program in terminal and follow the prompts to enter daily data.
 All entries are stored in memory or written to file (depending on version).

+## Quick Start

+To begin tracking:

+1. Clone the repository
+2. Run `main.py` in your terminal
+3. Follow the prompts to log metrics, meals, and activity

+## Design Philosophy

+This project follows a modular design approach.
+Each core function—such as metric parsing, food logging, activity tracking, and timestamp handling—is separated into its own file.
+This simplifies debugging, keeps each module focused, and makes future upgrades easier to manage.

+### Module Overview

+- `parse_metrics.py` — handles unit tagging and timestamp integration
+- `log_metrics.py` — handles user input for scale data
+- `timestamp.py` — provides reusable date/time logic
+- `food.py` — logs meals with macro breakdowns and satiety tagging
+- `activity.py` — tracks physical movement, heart rate, and emotional reflections

+## License

+This project is for personal use and educational exploration.
+Feel free to fork, adapt, or build your own version.

+## Contributions

+Built solo as a learning artifact.
+No external contributions planned at this time.

 ---

 Built with sweat, discipline, and a few broken egg yolks.